mikemorgan15/pyapm/README.md

 A lightweight Python wrapper for the AppNeta Performance Manager API

 See example.py for usage examples.
+Run 'pip install -r requirements.txt' to install dependencies (only 'Requests' at this time).

 Not an official AppNeta product.
 Caveat emptor.